diocomweb/website/docs/programs/bandwidth_growth_program.md

 ## Overview

-The goal of the regional Bandwidth Growth Program is to grow the capacity of high-quality regional network bandwidth around the globe.
+The goal of the regional Bandwidth Growth Program is to grow the capacity and demand of high-quality regional network bandwidth around the globe.

 In order to participate in this program, you must first register for a [Referral Code](/docs/programs/ambassador_registration_program.html).